-- 0.5 FCE: ANT3047H or ANT4020H or ANT6100H NOTE: for SCL students ANT6003H is also strongly recommended. - 1.0 FCE: ANT2000Y\ - 2.0 additional FCEs: at least 1.0 FCE of which must in Anthropology - Exceptions to coursework requirements must be approved by the advisor and Graduate Coordinator
+- 1.0 FCE: ANT2000Y M.A.
+Research Paper \ - 2.0 additional FCEs: at least 1.0 FCE of which must in Anthropology - Exceptions to coursework requirements must be approved by the advisor and Graduate Coordinator

 \ANT 2000Y - M.A.
 Research Paper (1.0 FCE) - Normally, students enroll in ANT 2000Y with their advisor.
 When a student is ready to submit a master's research paper, the advisor, in consultation with the student, selects a second reader (normally, a faculty member in anthropology).
 The final mark for the master's research paper is determined jointly by the advisor and the second reader.
 The advisor submits the final mark, along with the name of the second reader, to the graduate office.